litestar-org/polyfactory/README.md

 ```

 The above example is basically the extension included in `pydantic-factories` for the
-library [odmantic](https://github.com/art049/odmantic), which is a pydantic based mongo ODM.
+library [ODMantic](https://github.com/art049/odmantic), which is a pydantic based mongo ODM.

-For odmantic models, the `id` attribute should not be set by the factory, but rather handled by the odmantic logic
+For ODMantic models, the `id` attribute should not be set by the factory, but rather handled by the odmantic logic
 itself.
 Thus, the `id` field is marked as ignored.

 When you ignore an attribute using `Ignore`, it will be completely ignored by the factory - that is, it will not be set